tsigouris007/horusec/README.md

 ### Run

-It is preferable to mount the `/data` folder as shown with your current project's folder in order to receive a proper `report.insider.json` file as an output.
+It is preferable to mount the `/data` folder as shown with your current project's folder in order to receive a proper `report.horusec.json` file as an output.

 ```bash
 docker run -v $(pwd):/data --rm horusec:2.8.0 -p /data
 ```

 This will copy the two report files to your mounted folder. \
-Keep in mind that insider may scan all files.
-Some extentions have been excluded in the example.
+Keep in mind that horusec may scan all files.